Annie0728/tetris/README.md

 ## To-Do
 - Design better logo
 - Delete Controller.js file
+- Add picture of new minoes in the Rules page for wacky
 - Add a special wacky mode (more pieces)
     - One block
     - Two blocks
     - Three blocks (straight line and angled)
-    - Can hold a block
+    - Can't hold a block
 - Add comments to files
 - Define a theme:
     - ![#282C34](https://placehold.co/15x15/282C34/282C34.png) `#282C34`: background